SAIKIRANN226/AWS_DevOps_Notes/Jenkins/Session-42.md

   because we dont know what other people did.

 ### Installation of Jenkins (CICD)
-- Create 1 instance using t3.small AMI with 30gb, since it is heavy application & use default SG.
+- Create 1 instance using t3.small (since it is heavy application) with 30GB & use default SG.
 - Take Jenkins Public_IP and connect in the superputty (Username: centos ; Password: DevOps321)
-- Go to the "Jenkins.io" click on download then select "CentOS" and run the shown commands in the server.
+- Go to the "Jenkins.io" click on download, then select CentOS and run the shown commands in the server.
   Installing java is mandatory in server (since jenkins is developed on java).
 NO need to install jenkins in the agent (java is enough to work for agent).
 Jenkins-Master may not required to know everything, but agent should know everything because actual work is done by the agent, however logs will be shown in the